Densuper/ShizuFetch/README.md

 ## ✨ Key Features

-- **Flexible Installation Options (New)**
-  Toggle between **Silent Installation** using system-level Shizuku privileges, or standard Android package installer prompts directly from the settings panel.

-- **Interactive Community Hub (New)**
-  Engage with other users by reading and writing markdown-supported comments, replying directly to feedback, and interacting using emoji reactions powered safely by GitHub Issues.

-- **Smart Rating System (New)**
-  Discover top-tier apps instantly through an automated star-to-rating calculation algorithm that highlights trusted software in a dedicated **Trending Apps** section.

-- **Developer Portfolios (New)**
-  Explore dedicated developer profiles inside the app.
-View developer bios, official websites, support emails, social links, and their entire catalog of published tools.

-- **Curated Monetization Ecosystem (New)**
-  Supports beautiful, non-intrusive developer advertisements seamlessly approved and whitelisted via a robust Google Sheets panel to keep the market healthy and sustainable.

-- **Optimized Guest Mode (New)**
-  Browse the store, view developer details, read changelogs, and audit version history seamlessly as a guest thanks to a dual-token fallback mechanism that bypasses GitHub Rate Limits.
+- **Silent Operations with Shizuku**
+  Install, uninstall, and update apps directly at system level — no user interaction needed once permissions are granted.

+- **Centralized Repository**
+  Browse and fetch applications from a curated repository.
+Each app includes screenshots, description, developer info, and version history.

-- **Local Storage Wallet (Improved)**
+- **Local Storage Wallet**
-  Store downloaded APKs locally, share them via any app, or open them with external file viewers (such as MT Manager).
-Now features **accurate icon extraction** for cached packages.
+  Store downloaded APKs locally, share them via any app, or open them with external file viewers.
+Delete packages with a single tap to free up space.

 - **Update Notifications**
   Receive alerts when new versions of your installed apps become available.
 Background checks ensure you never miss an update.

+- **GitHub Integration**
+  Sign in with your GitHub account or continue as a guest.
+Your installed apps and update status are tied to your profile (optional).

 - **Multi‑Language**
-  Available in 9 languages: العربية, English, Français, Español, Português, Русский, हिन्दी, 中文, 日本語.
+  Available in 8 languages: العربية, English, Français, Español, Português, Русский, हिन्दी, 中文.

 - **Dynamic Theming**
   Switch between Light, Dark, and System‑follow modes on the fly.

+- **Privacy First**
+  100% offline‑first architecture.
+No tracking, no analytics, no data collection.
+Your apps and data stay on your device.

 ---